 Recent dental research has shown that men and women with periodontal disease are more likely to suffer from coronary artery disease than those who don’t.
 Scientific research has shown that bacteria originating from persistent oral infections, including gum disease, can spread through the bloodstream and stimulate an inflammatory response.
 This increases the risk of developing disease in the heart and other parts of the body.

 We often find that patients with advanced gum disease have avoided routine dental exams for years due to fear of the dentist.
 Skipping routine checkups can lead to the progression of gum disease, tooth loss, and even bone recession.

-Dr. Goris offers a family-focused, welcoming, no-pressure dental office environment.
+Dr. Stevens offers a family-focused, welcoming, no-pressure dental office environment.
 We allow patients to express their concerns and take the time to listen to their goals and answer their questions.
-Through conservative, high quality modern dental care, we restore patient’s total oral health, improving their comfort and confidence in their smile.
+We restore patients’ total oral health through conservative, high-quality modern dental care, improving their comfort and confidence in their smiles.

 Our Greenwood, IN family dentist office also offers sedation dentistry options for patients who experience dental anxiety.
 Dr. Stevens will discuss sedation options before treatment so that patients feel as comfortable and relaxed as possible.

 Yes, smoking is a risk factor for gum disease.
 Bleeding gums are one of the first symptoms of this progressive disease.
 Heavy smokers can develop periodontal disease even if you take good care of your teeth.
 To lower your risk of developing gum disease, your dentist will strongly suggest you quit smoking and avoid tobacco altogether.

 Bleeding gums are not always painful, which is why many people are shocked when they discover blood in the sink.
 Many patients are unaware they have gum disease since the first stages possess little to no noticeable symptoms.
 However, if you discover that your gums are bleeding, you should visit your dentist immediately, even if it is not painful.